chungw51993/TDD-Doc/README.md

 # Test Driven Development

 #### Test Driven Development is a software development method that interlaces unit testing, programming and refactoring.
+It's one way to think through your requirements or design.
+The goal of TDD is to make you think about how your functions are going to act and write clean code.

 Why is TDD important?
-  * Provides feedback that the software is still working
+  * Provides feedback that the functions are still working properly
   * Reduces the number of bugs in your program
   * Forces you to slow down and think
   * Encourages you to refactor your code